Tachibana Ginchiyo: Later life

 After the battle, she was put under protection of Kiyomasa with other retainers of Tachibana clan.
 She lived in the residence of Ichizō(市蔵), the local farmer of Tamana, Higo Province.
 Kiyomasa wrote in his letter that he sent food provisions to Ginchiyo at that time.
 Polite words of the letter suggests that he treated Ginchiyo as a noble woman.

-Tachibana Ginchiyo died of illness on November 30, 1602, only 34 years old.
+Tachibana Ginchiyo died of illness on November 30, 1602, only 33 years old.
 She was buried in Ryōsei Temple in Yanagawa.
 Her death marked the end of the bloodline of her father, Tachibana Dōsetsu.
 Ginchiyo’s mother, Nishihime (Hōjuin) resided in the Ichizō home with Ginchiyo.
 After Ginchiyo’s death, a discussion ensued among relatives whereby Nishihime was then taken to be cared for in a home in Tanba and, in 1616, she died in Higo Province.
-On the day of mourning for Ginchiyo, invitees including members of the Monjūsho, the Netabi, and the Yasutake (the first family where she went for marriage), the Kido (the go-between for Dōsetsu), the Kongōin (the family for faith in Inari (god of harvest)), the Uda (descendants of the Ichizō in the village of Haraka where Ginchiyo resided and caretakers of her grave).
+On the day of mourning for Ginchiyo, invitees included members of the Monjūsho, the Netabi, and the Yasutake (the first family where she went for marriage), the Kido (the go-between for Dōsetsu), the Kongōin (the family for faith in Inari (god of harvest)), the Uda (descendants of the Ichizō in the village of Haraka where Ginchiyo resided and caretakers of her grave).